-Founded in 1919, Zonta International is a global organization of professionals empowering women worldwide through service and advocacy.
-Zonta has more than 29,000 members in 62 countries working together to improve the lives of women and girls.
+Founded in 1919, Zonta International is a global organization of professionals dedicated to empowering women worldwide through service and advocacy.
+There are over 29,000 members working in 62 countries to improve the lives of women and girls.

 Zonta International and UNICEF USA have been in close partnership since 1972, helping UNICEF advance the status of women and children globally through education, health and protection services.